FoxLee/fox-4e-styling/README.md

   * `flavour` for text that should look like flavour text.
   * To use them, enter "source code" mode using the toolbar button in the text editor.
 Then just add the desired class name to the `p` or `div` element wrapping your text, like so: `<p class="flavour">`.
 You won't see any difference while editing your item (at least for now) but you should see it in chat next time you use the power.
   * They will probably look okay with some elements other than p or div too, but consider these "unsupported".
-* Includes tweaks for compatibility with the Chat Portrait module.
+* Includes compatibility tweaks for: [Chat Portrait](https://foundryvtt.com/packages/chat-portrait), [Narrator Tools](https://foundryvtt.com/packages/narrator-tools), [DragonFlagon Chat Enhancements](https://foundryvtt.com/packages/df-chat-enhance).
+Feel free to request others if you want them—I'll do what I can!
 ### Token Action HUD Styling
-Tweaks the styling of [Token Action HUD](https://github.com/Drental/fvtt-tokenactionhud) just a little (if you're using Drac's integration).
+Tweaks the styling of [Token Action HUD Classic](https://foundryvtt.com/packages/token-action-hud) just a little (if you're using Drac's integration).

 <a href="https://user-images.githubusercontent.com/10067730/198206272-96f3e1fd-7980-432b-8d8b-15c98d007aa8.png"><img src="https://user-images.githubusercontent.com/10067730/198206272-96f3e1fd-7980-432b-8d8b-15c98d007aa8.png" width=150></a>